This post may include affiliate links that earn us a small commission.

 Spicy Pork Ramen takes less than 20 minutes to make.
-A really flavourful broth with a secret ingredient for extra depth of flavour, ramen noodles, spicy pork is comfort in a bowl, especially for cold winter days.
+A flavourful broth with a secret ingredient for extra depth of flavor, ramen noodles and spicy pork are comfortable in a bowl, especially for cold winter days.

-Another amazing ramen recipes for you guys.
-While we absolutely love this Chicken Ramen Noodles, but for days you are craving for a bowl of warm soup this Spicy Pork ramen is just perfect.
-It is super easy to make and takes less than 20 minutes from stove to table.
+Another amazing ramen recipe for you guys.
+While we love this Chicken Ramen Noodles, for days you are craving a bowl of warm soup, this Spicy Pork ramen is just perfect.
+It is easy to make and takes less than 20 minutes from stove to table.

-The weather is really gloomy and it has been raining endlessly.
-And a perfect way to handle this kind of weather is to cosy up on the couch and have a big bowl of this Pork Ramen.
+The weather is gloomy, and it has been raining endlessly.
+And a perfect way to handle this kind of weather is to cozy up on the couch and have a big bowl of this Pork Ramen.

 To Make The Ramen Noodles Broth

-Unlike authentic ramen recipe, the broth doesn’t take hours to make, but the broth base has enough aromatics to give it the real depth of flavour.
+Unlike authentic ramen recipes, the broth doesn’t take hours to make, but the broth base has enough aromatics to give it a real depth of flavor.

-For making the broth, use a good quality low sodium chicken stock.
-I make mine at home, so I have control over the flavour and amount of salt.
+For making the broth, use good quality low-sodium chicken stock.
+I make mine at home, so I have control over the flavor and amount of salt.

-Sauteing ginger and garlic in oil releases the flavour to the oil.
-Other ingredients like fish sauce, soy sauce and miso brings that umami flavour in the broth.
+Sauteing ginger and garlic in oil releases the flavor of the oil.
+Other ingredients like fish sauce, soy sauce, and miso bring that umami flavor to the broth.

-Most of the ramen recipes use pork shoulder or pork belly, which usually need a longer cooking time.
-I really liked the idea of using spicy minced pork in the soup. it is super quick to make and add texture to the soup.
+Most ramen recipes use pork shoulder or pork belly, which usually need a longer cooking.
+I liked the idea of using spicy minced pork in the soup. it is super quick to make and adds texture to the soup.

 What kind of noodles to use in Pork Ramen?

 You can also use fresh yakisoba noodles if available.
 If using fresh noodles, I would suggest cooking the noodles separately.
 Fresh noodles are tossed in lots of starch to prevent sticking.
-So if cooked along with the broth, all the starch gets into the broth, making it starchy and thick.
+So if cooked with the broth, all the starch gets into it, making it starchy and thick.

 More comforting soup recipes…